actix/actix-website/docs/databases.md

 # Diesel

-The current version of Diesel (v1) does not support asynchronous operations, so it is important to use the [`web::block`][web-block] function to offload your database operations to the Actix runtime thread-pool.
+The current versions of Diesel (v1/v2) does not support asynchronous operations, so it is important to use the [`web::block`][web-block] function to offload your database operations to the Actix runtime thread-pool.

 You can create action functions that correspond to all the operations your app will perform on the database.